OpenSILEX/opensilex-scripts/README.md

 ### Internship_interoperability (Author : Paul Faucher)

-* Application/App_verif_germplasm : application to check germplasm existance/validity against an opensilex instance
+* Applications/App_Verification_Germplasm : application to check germplasm existance/validity against an opensilex instance

-* Application/ITKtoPHIS : application to import treatment data from Geofolia into an opensilex instance
+* Applications/ITKtoPHIS : application to import treatment data from Geofolia into an opensilex instance

 * SIG : __NOTE__ This is quite specific to "Unité Expérimentale d'AgroEcologie et de Phénotypage des Cultures, Toulouse" from INRAE and to ArcGIS but can still be usefull for other applications.
-This is meant to facilitate the exchange of data between an opensilex instance and an ArcGIS server.
+This is meant to facilitate the exchange of spatial data between an opensilex instance and an ArcGIS.

 ### Sensor_showcase (Author : Gabriel Besombes)